 Export the depth rasters and WSEL rasters for the 10%, 1%, and 0.2% ACEs from the HEC-RAS models using a sloping water surface elevation render mode to a GIS environment.
 When exporting the model results, the “Raster based on terrain” parameter in HEC-RAS was changed from “Terrain.HydroEnforced” to “Terrain.”
 This change was made so the original terrain surface was used to develop the floodplain mapping, not the hydro-enforced terrain surface.
 Using the hydro-enforced terrain would have led to mapping that would have incorrectly shown the roadway as being overtopped where the hydro-enforced culverts had been added.

 For each ACE, merge the raw WSEL rasters into a single raster that covers the entire watershed.
 Do the same for the depth rasters.
 Where the floodplain mapping needed to tie-in across two model domains, the model domain boundaries overlapped.
 Tie-in locations were identified in these overlap areas using split line shapefiles.
 Three split line shapefiles were created, one for each of the mapped events (i.e., 10%, 1%, and 0.2%).
 Split line alignments for each event were determined by creating difference rasters that subtracted the WSEL rasters from one another in the model domain overlap areas.
 Split lines were then drawn around the entire perimeter of each model domain through areas where the WSELs in the difference rasters were within 0.5 feet of each other.
-See the split line shapefiles in the Supplement Data folder to understand where the mapping tie-ins are located.
+See the split line shapefiles in the Supplemental Data folder to understand where the mapping tie-ins are located.

 To understand how a split line is placed, consider Figure 4-1, which shows two floodplains that overlap along a model domain boundary.
 The split line must be placed where the WSELs are within 0.5 feet of one another in the overlap area.
 To determine where the WSELs meet this criterion, a WSEL difference raster was created.